Graphon Signal Processing: Graphs and Graphons

-In Sec. \ref{sbs:filter}, we show that the spectral responses of graph filters converge (Thm. \ref{thm:transfer_fcn}), and use this fact as a stepping stone to our main result: convergence of the graph signal and of the graph filter implies convergence of the filter response in the \textit{vertex domain}.
-This result is presented with increasing levels of generality in Cor. \ref{shift_filter_response}, which follows directly from Thms. \ref{thm:wft} and \ref{thm:transfer_fcn}; and Thms. \ref{thm:non_disc} and \ref{thm:non_disc2}, which eliminate the bandlimited and non-derogatory assumptions respectively.
-These findings, particularly the more general Thm. \ref{thm:non_disc2}, are some of the main technical contributions of this paper.
-They provide theoretical pretext to designing filters on the graphon and applying them on graphs.
-For large graphs, they also justify transferring filters between graphs associated with the same graphon.
+In this section, we leverage the properties of convergent graph sequences to prove a series of convergence results which show that GSP converges to WSP.
+Our first result describes the limit behavior of the GFT on convergent sequences of graph signals (Sec. \ref{sbs:gft}).
+We show that, when the limit graphon signal is bandlimited, the GFT converges to the WFT (Thm. \ref{thm:wft}).
+Our second result shows that the spectral responses of graph filters converges to the spectral response of a well-defined graphon filter (Thm. \ref{thm:transfer_fcn}, Sec. \ref{sbs:filter}).
+Thm.
+2 is further extended to show that convergence of the graph signal and graph filter also implies convergence of the filter response in the \textit{vertex domain}.
+This is our third convergence result.
+It is stated with increasing levels of generality in Cor. \ref{shift_filter_response}, which follows directly from convergence of the GFT and of the filter spectral responses; and in Thms. \ref{thm:non_disc} and \ref{thm:non_disc2}, which do not require the graphon signal to be bandlimited.
+These findings, particularly the more general Thm. \ref{thm:non_disc2}, are the main technical contributions of this work.
+At the end of the section, a table summary of the GSP and WSP definitions of a signal, of the Fourier Transform and of linear shift-invariant filters can be found in Table \ref{tb:summary}.} This table also highlights the relationships between these concepts as established by Thms. \ref{thm:wft}--\ref{thm:non_disc2}.